simon-mo/simon-mo/README.md

 ### 👋 I'm Simon.

 Currently, I'm a PhD student at Berkeley Sky Computing Lab for machine learning system and cloud infrastructures.
+I am advised by [Prof. Joseph Gonzalez](https://people.eecs.berkeley.edu/~jegonzal/).

 My latest focus is building an end to end stack for LLM inference on your own infrastructure.